BlackBerry Ltd (BBRY) Hires Ron Louks To Head Devices Unit

 BlackBerry Ltd (BBRY) (BB) appointed former OpenNMS Group CEO Ron Louks to head its Devices and Emerging Solution unit to focus on its long-term product road map.

 BlackBerry needs a good salesman

+Given the poor performance of BlackBerry Ltd ( BBRY) ( BB) particularly in selling its BlackBerry 10 smartphones, the company badly needs well-experienced salesman to head its Devices & Emerging Solutions unit to implement effective strategies to boost its sales.
 Louks previously served as chief executive officer of OpenNMS Group, a company engaged in managing telecom and enterprise networks worldwide.
 Prior to leading Open NMS Group, he also served in different senior positions in the technology industry such as chief strategy officer of HTC America Inc and chief technology officer of Sony Ericsson.

 BlackBerry’s long-term product road map

+Chen is confident that Louks will be able to help BlackBerry Ltd ( BBRY) ( BB) turn around its current situation.
 "I am pleased to add another outstanding addition to BlackBerry's executive leadership team with the announcement of Ron today.
 I am confident that Ron will bring the skills and expertise that will make an immediate impact to BlackBerry and to our customers around the world," he said.